 With this access, the user is allowed to do the following:

-For important information about access to financial data that is available to a Planner user with administrative access to job roles, see Planner users with administrative access to job roles.
+For important information about access to financial data that is available to a Standard or Planner user with administrative access to job roles, see Standard or Planner users with administrative access to job roles.

 |Milestones in my group||View all the milestone paths in the system under the Milestone Paths menu in Setup.
 Users can also edit or delete any milestone paths belonging to any of their groups.
 Users cannot manage (edit or delete) milestone paths that are not assigned to their of groups.